hotwired/turbo-site/_source/reference/streams.md

 ### Update

-Updates the content within the template tag to the container designated by the target dom id.
+Updates the content within the container designated by the target dom id with the contents of the template tag.

 ```html
 <turbo-stream action="update" target="dom_id">